mohanmca/cassandra_playground/README.md

 -   STCS Organizes SSTables into Tiers based on sizes
     -   On an exponential scale
 -   Multiple SSTables would become (larger or smaller)
-    -   Smaller - when plenty of deltes
+    -   Smaller - when plenty of deltas
-    -   Largers - Sum of size of smaller SSTables (when there is no delete in smaller sstable)
+    -   Largers - Sum of size of smaller SSTables (when there is no delete in smaller sstable, most of them are insert)
 -   Lower-tier means smaller SStables
 -   Higher-tier means larger SStables
 -   min_threshold and max_thrshold (number of files within the tier)